 In the same study, researchers found that women who were actively taking hormone replacement therapy pills were 58 percent more likely to get a blood clot than those who were not on that medication.
 However, it is also important to realize that the risk of developing deep vein thrombosis is still low and there are tangible ways to help prevent this from occurring.
 Vein treatment used in conjunction with lifestyle changes, as well as taking precautions when traveling, can help you prevent blood clots.

-Whether you know have vein disease, or need to get checked, USA Vein Clinics makes vein treatment easy and convenient.
-Our treatments take between 15 to 30 minutes depending on the number of veins affected.
-All of our treatments are covered by Medicare, as well as most insurances and is approved by the FDA.
-Don’t suffer through menopause with painful legs, contact us at 888.768.3467 to learn more about which treatment would work best for you, or schedule an initial appointment online.
+Whether you know you have vein disease or need to get checked, USA Vein Clinics makes vein treatment easy and convenient.
+Our treatments take between 15 to 30 minutes depending on the number of veins affected and are covered by Medicare, as well as most insurances.
+Don’t suffer through menopause with painful varicose veins, contact us at 888.768.3467 to learn more about which treatment would work best for you, or schedule an initial appointment online.